danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An option to plot the time legend on the first row or column of panels
-or on a single panel only appears in the in the le(g)end submenu.
+or on a single panel only appears in the :ref:`sec:menu-g`.

 Plotting a length scale on coordinate plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~